-This knit hat pattern is an excellent project for anyone who is learning how to knit.
+This hat pattern is a great advanced beginner project for anyone who is learning how to knit in the round.

 Fair Isle knitting, which also known more accurately as stranded knitting, is a technique for working two (or more) colours of yarn in the same row.

 The colour changes in Fair Isle are close together, as this allows you to simply carry the yarn you aren’t knitting with across the back of the piece as you go.

 You will pick up each strand as you need it and this leaves a strand of yarn on the inside of the work.

 - Fair Isle knitting is pretty easy to do and in this case, makes a nice warm knitted hat because all those strands of yarn add extra bulk and warmth.